 - For Java, GraalVM, Wasmer, JWebAssembly, and TeaVM have started providing support for WebAssembly.

-Below are reference set of development steps for building WebAssembly program:
+Below are reference set of development steps for building a WebAssembly program:

 #3 — Rust: Redefining systems programming and beyond